MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-entities-info.png "Text")

-- Shown above in blue, this column presents the brands and interests that were evaluated by the enrichment algorithm.
+- In the preceding example, the column shown in blue presents the brands and interests that were evaluated by the enrichment algorithm.
-- Shown in red, this column presents the verticals to which these brands and interests belong.
+- The column shown in red presents the verticals to which these brands and interests belong.
 - The rest of the columns specify relative affinities to these brands and interests among profiles that are similar to your customers.
 Note that these affinity numbers represent ranks.
 A rank of 1 stands for the strongest affinity, and from there, the affinity decreases as the number increases.

 Lastly, you can also export this entity using the **Export** button in the upper-right corner of the screen.